Florida students often have a bright future when choosing one of the many online colleges in Florida for their higher education.

 Overview of Higher Education in Florida

-Florida is home to 181 colleges and universities.
-The NCES indicates that of the 181 institutions, 43 are public, 65 are non-profit, and 73 are for-profit.
-This breakdown includes 4-year institutions and 2-year institutions like Florida community colleges online.
+Florida is home to 163 colleges and universities.
+The NCES indicates that of the 163 institutions, 41 are public, 63 are non-profit, and 59 are for-profit.
+This breakdown includes 4 year institutions and 2 year institutions, like Florida community colleges online.

 Editorial Listing ShortCode:

-On top of low tuition rates, those looking to earn online bachelors degrees in Florida can look forward to excellent financial aid opportunities.
+On top of potentially low tuition rates, those looking to earn online bachelor degrees in Florida can possibly look forward to excellent financial aid opportunities.
 Florida is one of the top states in the nation when it comes to financial aid awards.

 Florida students are also supported by the state’s involvement in the Southern Regional Education Board (SREB), which encourages resource sharing among the 16 participating states.
 Through this program, online Florida colleges allow students to enroll in out-of-state programs in nearby states while paying in-state rates.